erimkorkmaz/Moviegram/README.md

 ### - What to do to make app production ready?

-- unit and UI tests of the project should be written before publishing
+- Unit and UI tests of the project should be written before publishing
 - [Proguard](https://developer.android.com/studio/build/shrink-code) should be used  in order to minify, obfuscate, and optimize the code.